justgord/taptrip_ts/readme.txt

             [ taps.csv ] -> CSVTapReader -> ITapSink : TripProcessor -> ITripSink : CSVTripWriter -> [ trips.csv ]

-        I use interfaces to seperate concerns, so that eg. CSV processing is isolated from trip cost and tap/trip processing
+        Interfaces seperate concerns, so that eg. CSV processing is isolated from trip cost and tap/trip processing

             see ./src/types.ts